About | Speakers | Agenda | Venue | Sponsors | Pricing | Register

 HOW TO MOVE THE NEEDLE OF PRIVACY COMPLIANCE WITHOUT REALLY TRYING*

 New privacy laws and regulations are overwhelming us, and of course, you have to try.
 We will help you make the most of your limited time and resources.
 What are the most significant compliance obligations you need to address?
-From children’s protection and enforcement of employment obligations to recent developments in sensitive and health data, we’ll walk through each, highlighting the greatest risks and recent enforcement insights.
+From children’s protection to recent developments in sensitive and health data, we’ll highlight the greatest risks and recent enforcement insights.

 Richy Glassberg